 The Laser is one of the most popular single-handed dinghies in the world.
 The boat is high-performance and relatively low cost.
 The Laser also provides very competitive racing for ALL AGES due to the very tight class association controls which eliminate differences in hull, sails and equipment.
 The lasers sail on Wednesday nights in the Spring, Summer and Fall.

 CSC is committed youth sailing education, which teaches children so much about sailing, but also about personal responsibility, safety and being a part of a team.
 Our Juniors programs are led by experienced sailors that have been working with youth for many years.
+We also have an active junior racing team that participates in the TSA Youth Circuit.
+The circuit events can be found on the club calendar, and the full calendar and results are also on the TSA website.

 Some of our upcoming Juniors Education programs will be listed on this page, and you can register for each as noted.